ProjectsAllied Supply Chains

 The Zambia Framework

-The U.S. has signed a bilateral critical-minerals supply agreement with Zambia, creating a legal and commercial architecture for U.S. companies to advance copper projects that contribute to allied-nation supply chains.
+The U.S. and Zambia are developing a critical-minerals supply compact, creating the policy architecture for U.S. companies to advance copper projects that contribute to allied-nation supply chains.
+Falcon is engaged in that process.

 03